vls-midhuna/Altitude-Adaptation-Monitor-for-Mountaineers-and-Pilots/README.md

 # Altitude Adaptation Monitor for Mountaineers and Pilots
- High-Altitude Health Monitoring– Continuous real-time tracking of SpO2, pulse, and temperature in  climbers, trekkers, pilots, and military personnel to detect early signs of altitude sickness, hypoxia, or  fatigue during ascent.
+High-Altitude Health Monitoring – Continuous real-time monitoring of vital signs (pulse, body temperature) and environmental parameters (altitude, atmospheric pressure, humidity, and ambient temperature) to identify early signs of altitude sickness, hypoxia, and fatigue during ascent.
  ## Table of Contents
 1. [Overview](#overview)
 2. [List of Sensors used](#list-of-sensors-used)